great-expectations/great_expectations/docs/how_to_guides/creating_and_editing_expectations/how_to_create_expectations_while_exploring_data_in_a_notebook_without_using_a_data_context.rst

             my_pandas_dataframe
         )

-    This method will convert your boring old pandas ``DataFrame`` into a new and exciting great_expectations ``PandasDataAsset``.
-The two classes are absolutely identical, except that ``PandasDataAsset`` has access to Great Expectations' methods.
+    This method will convert your boring old pandas ``DataFrame`` into a new and exciting great_expectations ``PandasDataset``.
+The two classes are absolutely identical, except that ``PandasDataset`` has access to Great Expectations' methods.

 3. **Explore your data and add Expectations.**